• Skip to primary navigation

 I'm Trinidadian, and we make something called Sorrel Drink.
 This tangy, spice-infused beverage is popular throughout the Caribbean and is often served during Christmastime.

-AN IMPORTANT SAFETY NOTE: Not all types of hibiscus plants are safe to consume!
+Not all types of hibiscus plants are safe to consume.
 The Hibiscus sabdariffa variety is the only variation that I've seen used for edible preparations.
-Please do not try to make tea from the hibiscus plant in your garden unless you know for sure that you have a Hibiscus sabdariffa variety, and it was labelled as being safe for human consumption.
+Please do not try to make tea from the hibiscus plant in your garden unless you know for sure that you have a Hibiscus sabdariffa variety, and it was labelled as being safe for human consumption when you bought it.

 Where to Buy Sorrel?